 You can now open Application Insights in the Azure portal to view various details about your running application.

 Expand the Connected Services folder (cloud and plug icon) in the Solution Explorer then right-click on the Application Insights folder and click Open Application Insights Portal.
 You see some information about your application and a variety of options.

 Click on Application map to get a visual layout of the dependency relationships between your application components.
 Each component shows KPIs such as load, performance, failures, and alerts.

-Click on the App Analytics icon on one of the application components.
+Click on the App Analytics icon View in Analytics on one of the application components.
 This opens Application Insights Analytics, which provides a rich query language for analyzing all data collected by Application Insights.
 In this case, a query is generated for you that renders the request count as a chart.
 You can write your own queries to analyze other data.

 If you are ready to host your application in Azure, you can publish it now.
 Follow the steps described in Create an ASP.NET Web App Quickstart.

-In this quick start, you’ve enabled your application for monitoring by Azure Application Insights.
+In this quickstart, you’ve enabled your application for monitoring by Azure Application Insights.
 Continue to the tutorials to learn how to use it to monitor statistics and detect issues in your application.